reverbdotcom/reverb-magento/README.md

 # Reverb Magento Plugin

 This is a Magento app for integrating with Reverb's API including product sync (magento->reverb) and order sync (reverb->magento).

-It is currently under heavy development.
+While this plugin can and does work out of the box for many sellers, it is intended as a base for you to customize for your own magento usage.
+It is only tested on Magento Community 1.7 and 1.9.
+Enterprise Edition customers are advised to have their own developers evaluate and customize the plugin for usage.

 Please read this entire README prior to installing the application.

 ## Features